pscholl/grtool/doc/extract.md

  For each input dimension, the feature will be calculated and printed on the output.
 The mean extractor returns two dimensions, while the range extractor gives the maximum, minimum and the span of each input axis.
 This results in an eight-dimensional feature vector as output.

- So, this aggregates multiple fragments into one frame.
-Frames are separated by empty lines into fragments.
-For the following input we will get two output frames!
+ So, this aggregates multiple segments into one frame.
+Frames are separated by empty lines into segments.
+The following examples will aggregate the two segments into two frames!

     echo "inverting 1 1
     > inverting 0 0
     >
     > pipetting 2 3
-    > pipetting 2 2 " | grt e "m r"
+    > pipetting 2 2 " | grt e m
-    inverting	0
+    # mean
-    inverting	1
+    inverting	0.5	0.5
-    pipetting	3
-    pipetting	3
+    pipetting	2	2.5